 How to cook lamb shoulder chops

-Lamb shoulder chops require low, slow cooking, so they’re ideal for your slow cooker.
+Lamb shoulder chops are tough.
+So they require low, slow cooking, which makes them ideal for your slow cooker.
 The reward for your patience?
-Intensely flavorful, delightfully fatty, melt-in-your-mouth slow cooker lamb shoulder chops.
+Intensely flavorful, delightfully fatty, melt-in-your-mouth meat.

 There’s no need to add liquids to the slow cooker pan, although adding 1/4 cup water or broth is fine if you wish.
 But remember that the meat will release liquids as it cooks, and too much liquid in the pan could result in boiled rather than braised meat, which is not what you want.

+I believe it is.
 Lamb meat is very nutritious.
 It’s true that lamb shoulder chops are very fatty.
-But current research says that saturated fat does NOT clog the arteries.
+But current research says that saturated fat does not clog the arteries.
 Coronary heart disease is a chronic inflammatory condition, not a physical reaction to eating saturated fat.

 What about leftovers?

-Leftovers of these slow cooker lamb shoulder chops keep well in the fridge, in an airtight container, for 3-4 days.
+Leftovers shoulder chops keep well in the fridge, in an airtight container, for 3-4 days.
 Gently reheat them in the microwave, covered, before serving.

 Slow cooker Lamb Shoulder Chops